SosnoviyBor/ShelfControl/README.md

 - English

-If you want to add support for other languages, you need to translate only the `ShelfControl_cells` part of localization (which is just a couple lines long - messages are completely optional for the core functionality).
+If you want to add support for other languages, you need to add translation only for the `ShelfControl_cells` part of localization (which is just a couple lines long).

 ## Compatibility